 As champions of optimal ageing, we strongly believe in the strength and impact of our combined expertise and efforts.
 Our members connect, collaborate and network at our scientific meetings, seminars and study days.
 Engagement is encouraged and enabled through attendance at our events and participation in our committees, project teams, and special interest groups.

-Throughout, we strive to stimulate both debate and action on improving the well-being and empowerment of older people.
-We seek to contribute to public discussion by being an authoritative voice on all aspects of ageing, informed by evidence-based research and professional practice experience.
+We stimulate debate and action on improving the well-being and empowerment of older people.
+We contribute to public discussion by being an authoritative voice on all aspects of ageing, informed by evidence-based research and professional practice experience.
 We do this in pursuit of our vision of an age-accommodating and age-attuned society, where older people are not left behind.